If you are in a Rush The Best Touring Kayak is the Necky Chatham

 How Long Does a Touring Kayak Last?

 A quality touring kayak can last anywhere from 12 to 15 years.
-Of course, a kayak’s longevity is determined by its construction.
+Of course, a kayak’s longevity is determined by its construction, high quality inflatable kayaks last for a shorter duration.
 With that said, its longevity is also directly impacted by how often you use it and how you treat it.
 In other words, a kayak that is used a few times over the course of a season and stored indoors is going to dramatically outlast a kayak that is used daily and exposed to harsh elements.

 While it may be tempting to take a kayak beyond its limits, it is important to consider the safety of older, worn boats.
 Check for cracks and susceptible spots before taking your boat out on the water.